HLovelady/Work-Day-Scheduler/README.md

 ## Application and GitHub

-The URL of the deployed application
+The URL of the deployed application: https://hlovelady.github.io/Work-Day-Scheduler/

 The URL of the GitHub repository: https://github.com/HLovelady/Work-Day-Scheduler